ArduPilot/ardupilot_wiki/common/source/docs/common-mavlink-mission-command-messages-mav_cmd.rst

 .. figure:: ../../../images/MissionList_DoRepeatRelay.png
    :target: ../_images/MissionList_DoRepeatRelay.png

-   Copter: Mission Planner Settingsfor DO_RELAY_REPEAT command
+   Mission Planner Settingsfor DO_RELAY_REPEAT command

 In the example above, assuming the relay was off to begin with, it would be set high and then after 3 seconds it would be toggled low again.